 Any relevant body who wishes to express an interest in running a service should complete the expression of interest form (PDF 294KB).
 The form will identify the information needed to help us make a decision on applications.
 Completed forms and relevant information should be emailed or posted to: email@example.com

-Mark Brookes - Solicitor to the Council and Monitoring Officer, The Forum, Marlowes, Hemel Hempstead, Hertfordshire, HP1 1DN
+Mark Brookes - Assistant Director, Legal and Democratic Services, The Forum, Marlowes, Hemel Hempstead, Hertfordshire, HP1 1DN